 Our team at Juana’s Garden is here to help.
 Don’t hesitate to ask about:

-Read our beginner’s guide to recreational marijuana in Vermont before your visit.
+Read our beginner’s guide to recreational cannabis in Vermont before your visit.

 Take Your Time